Curriculum Intent, Implementation and Impact

 Together, Barton, East Cowton, Kirkby Fleetham and Ravensworth CE Schools make up Cornerstone Schools.
 We are four very small, rural schools who work together under one senior leadership team.
 We have a joint curriculum and subject leadership is shared over our schools.

-Our vision statement ‘Building Futures with Love’ comes from the greatest commandment given by Jesus: ‘Love the Lord your God with all your heart, with all your soul, with all your mind and with all your strength’ and ‘Love your neighbour as yourself.’
+Our vision statement ‘Building Futures with Love’ is theologically rooted from the greatest commandment given by Jesus: ‘Love the Lord your God with all your heart, with all your soul, with all your mind and with all your strength’ and ‘Love your neighbour as yourself.’
 So, each day we live out these commandments through our values of love, hope, courage and perseverance.
 We learn to love ourselves, each other, our community and our world and learn to grow as active, healthy and engaged citizens.

 The curriculum was developed in line with The Church of England Vision for Education which states that ‘our purpose in education is to enable the children, young people and communities we serve to flourish as they experience education for wisdom, hope, community and dignity and discover life in all its fullness which Jesus offers’.